 - If you don’t want to make fresh tomato sauce (but that seriously takes the dish up about 10 notches), use your favorite store brand or homemade tomato sauce.

 - I LOVE the dressing on this salad.
-It tastes like a Homemade Creamy Italian dressing and is the perfect compliment to this salad.
-Of couse you can use store bought salad dressing as well.
+It tastes like a Homemade Creamy Italian dressing and is the perfect complement to this salad.
+Of course, you can use store-bought salad dressing as well.

 Chicken Parmesan Salad